-Hampton Court Palace was built in the 16th century owned by King Henry VIII.
-(That was the bad one who founded the Anglican Church so he could annul one marriage, and killed off his other wives.)
+Hampton Court Palace was built in the 16th century by King Henry VIII.
+(That was a bad one who founded the Anglican Church so he could annul one marriage, and killed off his other wives.)
 It is huge, and a good rainy-day location because they’ve got outdoor but also indoor things to visit.
-We chose it over the Tower of London because I don’t like it when torture is repurposed for entertainment.
+We chose it over the Tower of London because I don’t like that the Tower of London’s torture chambers have been repurposed for entertainment.

 Unlike Blenheim Palace, which we enjoyed but was did not go the extra mile to be accessible to tourists, Hampton Court Palace does go the extra mile.
 They have river boats, a stage show called Horrible Histories, and we took part in an audience-interactive demonstration by actors in costume on old timey table manners.
 We toured the king’s kitchen, where they actually cooked food.
 Even having just arrived, we were already having a great time.
 It’s hard to make a historic site so accessible to weary tourists.
 They do a great job for both adults who want to learn something and kids who want to be awed.

 The entire palace is well curated, with brief placards that are easy to read and don’t weigh you down with too much knowledge to take in.
 It’s also entertaining for kids who may not want to learn but just to ogle the sights.
 This summer they’ll have an outdoor festival and concert with fireworks.

 The Rose Garden smelled and looked lovely even though it was still only May, so surely it wasn’t the height of their garden season.
 The Palace buildings and grounds are extensive.
 They just go on and on, and if you want a nice day out in the park, you could just walk around Hampton Court Palace for an hour.